-Tell the DSL (see section 5.2) as soon as possible if you make a referral directly.
+Tell the DSL (see section 6.2) as soon as possible if you make a referral directly.

-If staff notice any indicators of abuse/neglect or signs that a child or young person may be experiencing a safeguarding issue they should record their concerns on a school recording form (pink form) for safeguarding concerns and hand it to the DSL or ADSL if DSL is not available without delay.
+If staff notice any indicators of abuse/neglect or signs that a child or young person may be experiencing a safeguarding issue they should record their concerns on our Child Protection and Online Management System (CPOMS).
+This system is to monitor the safeguarding, well being and all pastoral issues of pupils in our school.
+This system notifies all the members of the Safeguarding Team.
+One member of the Safeguarding Team is to be present in school at all times.